ShenhanQian/generate_gallery_html/README.md

 # Generate Gallery html

-A tool to scans directories for images and generate a index.html file to show them.
+A tool to scan directories for images and generate an index.html file to show them.

 ```shell
 python generate_gallery_html.py <path>